bobkjell/op5-monitor-check-corona-sweden/README.md

 # op5-monitor-check-corona-sweden

-A simple check that monitors the Corona-situation in Sweden. <br>
+A simple plugin that monitors the Corona-situation in Sweden. <br>
 Current metrics are: <br>
 * Deaths
 * Confirmed